Elena-L13/RDAMP_Sales_Analysis/Elena_Losavio_Ace_sales_report.md

 - Canned Black Beans

 **Insight**:
 Top products align with high-revenue segments such as Kitchen, Outdoor and Electronics, reflecting strong consumer demand and higher-value purchases.
-In contrast, the bottom 5 (from segments such as Condiments and Baking Ingredients) contribute minimally to revenue, suggesting limited demand.
+In contrast, the bottom 5 (from segments such as Condiments and Baking Ingredients) suggest limited demand for such products.

 ---

-## 4Category Profitability
+## 4 Category Profitability

 **Margin Calculation**:
 `(Sales - Cost Price) / Sales`